Extract Irradiation Times from an XSYG-file or RLum.Analysis

 - txtProgressBar

-the progress bars during import and export
+logical (with default): enable/disable the progress bar during import and export.

 Value